St Neots Quads

-The St Neots quads are a set of quadruplets who were born in 1935 to Doris Miles, living in Eynesbury, near St Neots, Huntingdonshire, England.
+The St Neots quads are a set of quadruplets who were born in 1935 to Doris Miles, living in Eynesbury, in St Neots, Huntingdonshire, England.
 A family doctor ensured that special attention was given to their care, and they were the first British quadruplets to survive more than a few days.
 They were regarded as a sensation by the press, and were sponsored by a baby formula manufacturer; they were frequently called on to be present at events for publicity purposes.
-As of 2021, they are still living and are the oldest quadruplets in the world.
+As of 2024, they are still living and are the oldest quadruplets in the world.

 Birth and after

 On 28 November 1935, Doris Miles gave birth to quadruplets.
 They were the first British quadruplets babies to survive more than a few days.
 In ante-natal check-ups Mrs Miles had been led to believe she was expecting twins, but later an X-ray indicated triplets.

 Dr E H Harrisson, District Nurse Mailing, and Mrs Miles' mother delivered the babies.
 They were seven weeks premature, and were very underweight.
 Their toenails and fingernails had not yet formed, and they were unable to maintain body temperature without artificial aid.
 The fourth baby to be born needed artificial respiration for 50 minutes before he started to breathe independently.

 The babies were Ann, weighing 3 lb 12+1/2 oz, Ernest 3 lb 5 oz, Paul 3 lb 7 oz, and Michael at 2 lb 13 oz.
 The babies were also unable to suckle properly at first, and were fed from a teaspoon by Mrs Miles' mother.

 Newspaper reports soon publicised the birth:

 St Neots Quadruplets Babies' Condition "Much Improved": The quadruplets – a girl and three boys – born on Thursday morning at the home of their parents, Mr. and Mrs. Walter Miles, in Ferrars Avenue, Eynesbury, St. Neots, were stated by Dr. Harrisson to be doing exceptionally well and to be very much improved yesterday.
 Mrs. Miles, too, was very comfortable, and the doctor was satisfied with her condition.
 A local business man has opened a fund to help Mr. and Mrs. Miles to rear their family, and Mr. A. J. Huckle, chairman of the local urban district council, is to suggest that the council should suitably recognize the event, especially as the quadruplets were born in one of the council houses.
 The quadruplets were christened at the house yesterday by Canon A. R. South Phillips, rector of Eynesbury.